cchhiba/Out_of_Sight_sp_app/README.md

 - Feature to be added 1
 - Feature to be added 2

-## Productions Tools

-## Favicon error in html

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
-- Many thanks to...
+- Many thanks to everyone who helped me in some way or another to complete this project, the many resources found online to find inspiration and all the open-source plugins, libraries and api used.

 ## Contact
-Created by [@cchiba](https://www.flynerd.pl/) - feel free to contact me if you have any questions or queries!
+Created by [@cchiba](charissa_chhiba@hotmail.com) - feel free to contact me if you have any questions or queries!

 <!-- Optional -->